danielraffel/Switch/README.md

 #### Execute a shortcut
 `switch myShortcut`

-## Removal of gSwitcher
+## How to Remove Everything Switch Installed
 To completely remove switch from your system:
-1. Delete the `switch.sh` script.
+1. Delete the script you copied `/usr/local/bin/switch`.
+2. Delete the repo you cloned `/path/to/switch`.
-2. Remove the related alias from `.bashrc` or `.zshrc`.
+3. Remove the PATH `export PATH="/usr/local/bin:$PATH"` from `.bashrc` and/or `.zshrc`.
-3. Optionally, remove the `switch` directory from `/usr/local/bin` if no longer needed.
+4. Remove the file `~/.switch_config` with your configurations
+5. Remove the directory `~/.switch_shortcuts` with your shortcuts

 ## Note
 This script is specifically designed for managing Google Cloud configurations on macOS.
 Please ensure you have the necessary permissions to modify `/usr/local/bin` and other system directories.